ari-language/ari/README.md

 When you can label everything, anything can be a module.

-# What ideas does arie steal?
+# What ideas does ari steal?

-Arie steals a bunch of good ideas from various places:
+Ari steals a bunch of good ideas from various places:

 Academic Inspirations:
 - [Type theory](https://en.wikipedia.org/wiki/Type_theory) &